 Using these three measures, national trends from 1992 to 2017 are presented and discussed.
 Across the measures, there is a steady trend downwards.
 While Figures 1, 2, and 3 reveal a modest recovery in the last several years, they also reveal that state effort for higher education is at a new low relative to past years within this time series.
 The Great Recession and the subsequent recovery impacted personal income and state revenue as well as state spending on higher education.
 However, most states have experienced fairly stable trends in population growth, with some remaining relatively flat, some increasing, and some experiencing steady declines.
 In each figure, the common measure of "state support for higher education per FTE enrollment" is also included for comparison purposes.

-Higher Education Support Per Capita The U.S. population increased by 27 percent in 25 years,
+FIGURE 2.
+Higher Education Support Per Capita, U.S. Average, 1992-2017.